Nina Totenberg

-Nina Totenberg (born January 14, 1944) is an American legal affairs correspondent for National Public Radio (NPR) focusing primarily on the activities and politics of the Supreme Court of the United States.
+Nina Totenberg (born January 14, 1944) is an American legal affairs correspondent for National Public Radio (NPR) focusing primarily on the Supreme Court of the United States.
 Her reports air regularly on NPR's news magazines All Things Considered, Morning Edition, and Weekend Edition.
 From 1992 to 2013, she was also a panelist on the syndicated TV political commentary show Inside Washington.

-She's considered one of NPR's "Founding Mothers" along with Susan Stamberg, Linda Wertheimer and the late Cokie Roberts.
-Newsweek magazine called her "the creme de la creme" of NPR, and Vanity Fair refers to her as "Queen of the Leaks".
+She is considered one of NPR's "Founding Mothers," along with Susan Stamberg, Linda Wertheimer, and Cokie Roberts.
+Newsweek magazine called her "the creme de la creme" of NPR, and Vanity Fair refers to her as "Queen of the Leaks."
 She has won many broadcast journalism awards for both her explanatory pieces and her scoops.

-Among her scoops was her groundbreaking report of sexual harassment allegations made against Clarence Thomas by University of Oklahoma law professor Anita Hill, leading the Senate Judiciary Committee to re-open Thomas's Supreme Court confirmation hearings.
+Among her scoops was her groundbreaking report of sexual harassment allegations made against Clarence Thomas by University of Oklahoma law professor Anita Hill, leading the Senate Judiciary Committee to reopen Thomas's Supreme Court confirmation hearings.
 Previously, in 1986, she broke the story that Supreme Court nominee Douglas H. Ginsburg had smoked marijuana, leading Ginsburg to withdraw his name.
 In 1977, she reported on secret Supreme Court deliberations relating to the Watergate scandal.

-Personal life and family
+Early life and education

-Totenberg was born in Manhattan, New York, the eldest daughter of Melanie Francis (Eisenberg), a real estate broker, and violinist Roman Totenberg.
-Her father was a Polish Jewish immigrant, who lost many of his family members in the Holocaust.
-Her mother was of German Jewish and Polish Jewish descent, from an upper-class family that had lived in San Francisco and New York.
-She is the widow of U.S. Senator Floyd K. Haskell (D-Colorado), whom she married in 1979.
-She remarried in 2000 to H. David Reines, a trauma surgeon and Vice Chairman of Surgery at Inova Fairfax Hospital.
-Justice Ruth Bader Ginsburg presided over this wedding.
-On their honeymoon, he treated her for severe injuries after she was struck by a boat propeller while swimming.
-In March 2010, Totenberg's sister Amy Totenberg was nominated by President Barack Obama to the U.S. District Court in Atlanta.
-Amy Totenberg was confirmed the next year.
-Another sister, Jill Totenberg, is a businesswoman married to Brian Foreman.
-On August 6, 2015, the Ames Stradivarius, which had been stolen from their father 35 years earlier, was returned to the three sisters.
+Totenberg was born in Manhattan, New York City, the eldest daughter of Melanie Francis (Eisenberg), a real estate broker, and violinist Roman Totenberg.
+Her father was a Polish Jewish immigrant, who lost many family members in the Holocaust.
+Her mother was of German Jewish and Polish Jewish descent, from an upper-class family that had lived in San Francisco and New York City.

-Early career

-Totenberg enrolled in Boston University in 1962, majoring in journalism, but dropped out less than three years later because, in her own words, she "wasn’t doing brilliantly".
+Totenberg enrolled in Boston University in 1962, majoring in journalism, but dropped out less than three years later because, in her words, she "wasn’t doing brilliantly."

+Career

 Soon after dropping out of college, Totenberg began her journalism career at the Boston Record American, where she worked on the Women's Page and learned breaking news journalism skills by volunteering in the news department.
-She moved on to the Peabody Times in Massachusetts and Roll Call in Washington, D.C.
+She moved on to the Peabody Times in Peabody, Massachusetts and then Roll Call in Washington, D.C.